Jessika Gotti Eats A Banana While Wearing A Strapless Black Bikini: ‘So Ready For Summer Vibes’

 The model is known for flaunting her petite figure in her online snaps.
 She’s often seen sporting sexy bathing suits, tiny tops, and other revealing ensembles.

-As previously reported by The Inquisitr, Jessika recently dropped the jaws of her followers when she posed in a barely-there neon green string bikini.
+As previously reported by The Inquisitr, Jessika recently dazzled her followers when she posed in a barely there neon green string bikini.
 To date, that snap has earned more than 5,100 likes and over 600 comments.